Meaningful Message, Personalized PR

 Tailoring messages is an important part of communication planning, and communicators ignore this step at their own peril.

-Have a question for Kathryn?
-Ask or leave a comment below!
+Have a question for Kathryn or want to leave a comment?